-- Cave Canem fellows and alumni are welcomed to apply, but no more than two may receive this fellowship per cohort.
+- Cave Canem Fellows and alums are welcome to apply, but no more than two may receive this fellowship per cohort.

-- Please update Submittable contact information if it does not include the most current email address and phone number.
-Cave Canem will use this information if as needed to contact contestants.
+- Please update your Submittable contact information if it still needs to be updated with your email address and phone number.
+Cave Canem will use this information if we need to reach you.